 Physical therapy treatments may also include:

-- Phonophoresis uses ultrasound to deliver medications such as topical steroids, which reduces inflammation
+- Phonophoresis uses ultrasound to deliver medications such as topical steroids, which reduce inflammation

 - Heat, moist heat, and cold therapy